Orasund/Orasund.github.io/markdown/2022-12-10-Designing-A-Type.md

 > A bag is a set that can store a key multiple times.

-So I'd like to use this opportunity to discuss different ways how I have design libraries sofar and what benefits different design might be.
-After that i might go and actually implement this, but that's not part of this essay.
+So I'd like to use this opportunity to discuss different approaches to the problem and the benefits of different designs.
+After that I might go and actually implement it, but that's not part of this article.

 For each implementation we will first look at the data type, then we will discuss three different functions: `empty`, `insert` and `toList`.
-We will then consider variations and look into benefits or possible pitfalls with it.
+We also consider variations and look into benefits or possible pitfalls.

 # Base Implementation